villagaiaimpacthub/taskmaster-template/README.md

 - Review the example HIVE project for reference
 - Use the provided templates for structured planning
 - Follow the complete workflow for best results
+- Apply the pro tips for advanced usage
 - Open issues for bugs or feature requests

 ---